Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

-We now determine a center of the disk corresponding to $\ol{X}_b$.
-It will turn out that this disk is uniquely determined by $p$, $r$ and $s$.
-We will replace $a$ by a center of this disk defined over as small an extension of $K_0$ as possible.
-We will have to deal separately with the cases $a \not \equiv 0, 1 \pmod{\pi}$, $a \equiv 0 \pmod{\pi}$, and $a \equiv 1 \pmod{\pi}$ (Propositions \ref{Panot01}, \ref{Pa0}, \ref{Pa1}).
-Note that our choice of $a$ does not affect which case we are in, as the radius of the disk is less than 1.
+We now determine a point $a_0$ inside the disk corresponding to $\ol{X}_b$.
+It will turn out that $a_0$ (thus the disk) is uniquely determined by $p$, $r$, and $s$.
+We choose $a_0$ so that it is defined over as small an extension of $K_0$ as possible.
+Our strategy will be to look at equations (\ref{Edisk}) and (\ref{Edisk2}), understand the dependence of the coefficients $c_i = \frac{g^{(i)}(0)}{i!}e^i$ on $a$, and use Lemma \ref{Lartinschreier} to show that only for certain choices of $a$ can the torsor given by (\ref{Edisk2}) split into $p^{\nu-1}$ copies of an Artin-Schreier cover.

-\paragraph{The case $a \not \equiv 0, 1 \pmod{\pi}$}
+The main idea of the argument is completely present when $v(a) = v(a-1) = 0$ (Proposition \ref{Panot01}, the simplest case).
+Unfortunately, calculational difficulties make this idea more difficult to implement when $v(a) > 0$ or $v(a-1) > 0$ (Propositions \ref{Pa0} and \ref{Pa1}), and the arguments are much longer.
+Furthermore, when $p=5$, we will have to use Lemma \ref{Lartinschreier} (2) instead of Lemma \ref{Lartinschreier} (1), which obscures the main idea even more.
+Thus, on a first reading, the reader might choose to read only \S\ref{Setaletails}.1, as well as the statements of Propositions \ref{Pa0} and \ref{Pa1}, before moving on to \S\ref{Sinseparabletails}.

+Note that our choice of $a$ does not affect which case we are in, as the radius of the disk corresponding to $\ol{X}_b$ is less than 1.

+\paragraph{The case $v(a) = v(a-1) = 0$}